steevenakintilo/BadFootballBet/README.md

     python autoFoot.py 5
 ```
 Run each command on a different window/terminal prompt
-It will analyze automaticaly all the game available of the day and will send all the result (Match,Winner,Percent and Odds) to your discord channel
+It will analyze automaticaly all the game available of the day and will send all the result (Match,Winner,Percent and Odds) to your discord channel.

-You can also analyze all the games available of the next X days by adding the number you want to the dayNb.txt file, for example if you want to analyze the games comming in 4 days put 4 on the dayNb.txt file
+You can also analyze all the games available of the next X days by adding the number you want to the dayNb.txt file

+For example if you want to analyze the games comming in 4 days put 4 on the dayNb.txt file.

-Then If you want all the data on the .txt files just run printData.py and it will store all the data into result.txt,percent.txt,odds.txt and match.txt files
+Then If you want all the data on the .txt files just run printData.py and it will store all the data into result.txt,percent.txt,odds.txt and match.txt files.

 ## Result